-This practice, CA.L2-3.12.2, which ensures developing and implementing plans of action to correct and reduce vulnerabilities in systems, is driven by risk management practice RA.L2-3.11.1, which promotes periodically assessing risk to organizational systems.
-CA.L2-3.12.2 promotes monitoring security controls on an ongoing basis as defined in practice CA.L2-3.12.3.
-Example As IT director, one of your duties is to develop action plans when you discover that your company is not meeting security requirements or when a security issue arises [b].
+As IT director, one of your duties is to develop action plans when you discover that your company is not meeting security requirements or when a security issue arises [b].
 A recent vulnerability scan identified several items that need to be addressed so you develop a plan to fix them [b].
 Your plan identifies the people responsible for fixing the issues, how to do it, and when the remediation will be completed [b].
 You also define how to verify that the person responsible has fixed the vulnerability [b].
-You document this in a plan of action that is updated as milestones are reached [b].
+You document this in an operational plan of action that is updated as milestones are reached [b].
 You have a separate resource review the modifications after they have been completed to ensure the plan has been implemented correctly [c].

-Potential Assessment Considerations - Is there an action plan to remediate identified weaknesses or deficiencies [a]?68 - Is the action plan maintained as remediation is performed [b]?69 - Does the action plan designate remediation dates and milestones for each item [c]?70 KEY REFERENCES • NIST SP 800-171 Rev 2 3.12.2
+- Is there an action plan to remediate identified weaknesses or deficiencies [a]? - Is the action plan maintained as remediation is performed [b]? - Does the action plan designate remediation dates and milestones for each item [c]?

-68 NIST Handbook 162 Section 3.12.2

-69 NIST Handbook 162 Section 3.12.2

-70 NIST Handbook 162 Section 3.12.2

 CA.L2-3.12.3 - SECURITY CONTROL MONITORING

 Monitor security controls on an ongoing basis to ensure the continued effectiveness of the controls.

-ASSESSMENT OBJECTIVES [NIST SP 800-171A]

-Determine if:

 [a] security controls are monitored on an ongoing basis to ensure the continued effectiveness of those controls.

-POTENTIAL ASSESSMENT METHODS AND OBJECTS [NIST SP 800-171A] Examine [SELECT FROM: Security planning policy; organizational procedures addressing system security plan development and implementation; procedures addressing system security plan reviews and updates; enterprise architecture documentation; system security plan; records of system security plan reviews and updates; other relevant documents or records].
-Interview [SELECT FROM: Personnel with security planning and system security plan implementation responsibilities; personnel with information security responsibilities].
-Test [SELECT FROM: Organizational processes for system security plan development, review, update, and approval; mechanisms supporting the system security plan].
-DISCUSSION [NIST SP 800-171 R2] Continuous monitoring programs facilitate ongoing awareness of threats, vulnerabilities, and information security to support organizational risk management decisions.
+[SELECT FROM: Security planning policy; organizational procedures addressing system security plan development and implementation; procedures addressing system security plan reviews and updates; enterprise architecture documentation; system security plan; records of system security plan reviews and updates; other relevant documents or records].

+[SELECT FROM: Personnel with security planning and system security plan implementation responsibilities; personnel with information security responsibilities].

+[SELECT FROM: Organizational processes for system security plan development, review, update, and approval; mechanisms supporting the system security plan].

+Continuous monitoring programs facilitate ongoing awareness of threats, vulnerabilities, and information security to support organizational risk management decisions.
 The terms continuous and ongoing imply that organizations assess and analyze security controls and information security-related risks at a frequency sufficient to support risk-based decisions.
 The results of continuous monitoring programs generate appropriate risk response actions by organizations.
 Providing access to security information on a continuing basis through reports or dashboards gives organizational officials the capability to make effective and timely risk management decisions.
 Automation supports more frequent updates to hardware, software, firmware inventories, and other system information.
 Effectiveness is further enhanced when continuous monitoring outputs are formatted to provide information that is specific, measurable, actionable, relevant, and timely.
 Monitoring requirements, including the need for specific monitoring, may also be referenced in other requirements.

 NIST SP 800-137 provides guidance on continuous monitoring.